yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-clusters/managed-read-replica.md

 - Partition-by-region clusters do not support read replicas.
 - If another [locking cluster operation](../#locking-operations) is already running, you must wait for it to finish.
-- Currently, Azure is not supported for read replicas.
+- Currently, Azure is not supported for read replicas (coming soon).

 ## Add or edit read replicas